cetz-package/cetz/src/lib/plot/line.typ

 ///                    drawing
 /// - fill (bool): Fill to y zero
 /// - fill-type (string): Fill type:
 ///   / `"axis"`: Fill to y = 0
 ///   / `"shape"`: Fill the functions shape
 /// - samples (int): Number of times the `data` function gets called for
 ///   sampling y-values.
 Only used if `data` is of
 ///   type function.
 /// - sample-at (array): Array of x-values the function gets sampled at in addition
 ///   to the default sampling.
 /// - line (string, dictionary): Line type to use.
 The following types are
 ///   supported:
 ///   / `"linear"`: Linear line segments
 ///   / `"spline"`: A smoothed line
 ///   / `"vh"`: Move vertical and then horizontal
 ///   / `"hv"`: Move horizontal and then vertical
 ///   / `"vhv"`: Add a vertical step in the middle
 ///   / `"raw"`: Like linear, but without linearization.
 ///
 ///   `"linear"` _should_ never look different than `"raw"`.
 ///
 ///   If the value is a dictionary, the type must be
 ///   supplied via the `type` key.
 The following extra
 ///   attributes are supported:
 ///   / `"samples" <int>`: Samples of splines
 ///   / `"tension" <float>`: Tension of splines
 ///   / `"mid" <float>`: Mid-Point of vhv lines (0 to 1)
 ///   / `"epsilon" <float>`: Linearization slope epsilon for
 ///     use with `"linear"`, defaults to 0.
-/// - style (style): Style to use, can be used with a palette function
+/// - style (style): Style to use, can be used with a `palette` function
-/// - axes (array): Name of the axes to use for plotting, note that not all
+/// - axes (axes): Name of the axes to use for plotting.
-///                 plot styles are able to display a custom axis!
 /// - mark (string): Mark symbol to place at each distinct value of the
 ///   graph.
 Uses the `mark` style key of `style` for drawing.
 ///
 ///   The following marks are supported:
 ///   - `"*"` or `"x"` -- X
 ///   - `"+"` -- Cross
 ///   - `"|"` -- Bar
 ///   - `"-"` -- Dash
 ///   - `"o"` -- Circle
 ///   - `"triangle"` -- Triangle
 ///   - `"square"` -- Square
 /// - mark-size (float): Mark size in cavas units
 /// - data (array,function): Array of 2D data points (numeric) or a function
 ///                          of the form `x => y`, where `x` is a value